matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-upgradable.md

 ```

-All of those methods calculate the fee for every contract in their corresponding pipeline, print that cost on the console and return the total sum.
-If you don't want to see all the separate estimations, you can use the parameter `quiet` as the last parameter in every method and receive just the returned sum.
+Each of these methods totals the fee for every contract in their respective pipeline, displays the cost on the console, and returns the cumulative sum.
+If you prefer not to see the individual estimations, introduce the parameter `quiet` as the final parameter in any method to receive only the returned sum.

 ``` typescript
 const totalGasEstimation = await hre.zkUpgrades.estimation.estimateGasProxy(this.deployer, contract, [], { kind: 'uups' }, true );